bencodezen/bencodezen/src/blog/saturday-solutions-1.md

 date: 2019-01-12 07:00:00
 type: post
 blog: true
-excerpt:
+excerpt: "Today I will be breaking down different approaches for solving the code challenge in Sunday Studies #1.
+I will start with using fundamental JavaScript skills and then build up to more modern techniques like ES6."
 tags:
     - code challenges
     - solutions
     - javascript
 ---

-Today I will be breaking down different approaches for solving the code challenge in [Sunday Studies #1].
-I will start with using fundamental JavaScript skills and then build up to more modern techniques like ES6.
+Today I will be breaking down different approaches for solving the code challenge in [Sunday Studies #1](/blog/sunday-studies-1.html).
+I will start with using fundamental JavaScript skills and then build up to more modern techniques with ES6+.

 ## Recap: The Problem